Constance Caraway P.I. ~ Episode 151

 Even his dabbling in a phony bologna cult like The Church of Spiritual Engineering does not loosen his grip on the satisfaction gained by getting even; a mere toy in the game of tripping up greater mankind, not just this current group of aggravating agitators.

 Eddie Dombroski is a known quantity in this storyline, a significant player from Penty’s first contact with that pesky private eye from Florida’s panhandle, which by the way, is a favorite hangout of his oldest and wealthiest sinners.
 He has kept an evil eye on Dombroski, especially since Eddie turned down the opportunity to trade his eternal soul for a king’s life of fame and fortune.
 How could such an imperfect creature not jump at that chance?
 It’s an insult to his craftiness.

-As is Penty’s want, a daily check on this (f)ailing soul can only be a good thing.
+As is Penty’s want, a daily check on this (f)ailing soul (Eddie) can only be a good thing, to his way of thinking.
 He might even have the chance to swoop in a snag that soul for the promise of one or ten more years of life.
 OR catch a whiff of who might still be in contact with the former chauffeur to the Libbyites.